Currently listed entities

 Description

 Harakat ul-Mujahidin (HuM) is a Pakistan-based radical Kashmiri Islamist organization.
 It seeks Pakistani rule for the Indian territory of Kashmir and also calls for a war against America and India.
 To achieve these objectives, HuM employs various methods that include hijacking as well as kidnapping and executing foreigners and Indian government officials.
-The group has links with Al Qaida, and is also a signatory to the Al Qaida-issued 1998 fatwa (religious decree) against the United States and Israel.
+The group has links with Al Qaida, and is also a signatory to the Al Qaida-issued 1998 fatwa (religious decree) against the U.S. and Israel.
+Between 2017 and December 2021, there were no reports of HuM terrorist attacks.
+There are no known reports of the HuM ceasing or renouncing terrorist activities.

 Date listed